ronnyml/snowplow-wiki/setup-guide/3-setup-enrich/configurable-enrichments/JavaScript-script-enrichment.md

 * Takes a [Snowplow enriched event POJO] [enriched-event-pojo] (Plain Old Java Object) as its sole argument
 * Returns a JavaScript array of valid self-describing JSONs, which will be added to the `derived_contexts` field in the enriched event
 * Returns `[]` or `null` if there are no contexts to add to this event
-* Can `throw` exceptions but note that throwing an exception will cause the entire enriched event to end up in the Bad Bucket
+* Can `throw` exceptions but note that throwing an exception will cause the entire enriched event to end up in the Bad Bucket or Bad Stream

 Note that you can also include other top-level functions and variables in your JavaScript script - but you must include a `process(event)` function somewhere in your script.